Creating a travel budget may not sound like the most exciting step in planning your next trip. However, it can be a beneficial process.

 Myths such as clearing all of your browser cookies before you log on to reserve your seat, booking flights on Tuesdays because (supposedly) fares are lower, or even booking your flight from a different device than the one you’ve been searching on.

-Instead, to save big on flights, we recommend our ultimate travel hack which is travel rewards credit cards.
+Instead, to save big on flights, we recommend our ultimate travel hack: travel rewards credit cards.

 Flying to Europe from the USA can be affordable for the budget backpacker.